zeppe-lin/pkgsrc-core/linux-pam/README.md

 POST-INSTALL
 ============

-Shadow package must be reinstalled and reconfigured after installing and configuring Linux PAM.
+After installing and configuring Linux-PAM, reinstall and reconfigure the `shadow` package.

 ---